braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 with different software set-ups on the same machine.
 For example, you might have one virtual environment that holds the set-up for one project that you started a couple of years ago with older versions of package.
-When you start a new project you create a new environment with the most recent version of package without disturbing the older project.
+When you start a new project you create a new virtual environment with more recent version of packages without disturbing the older project.
 You can then switch between these environments with a single command.

 For this workshop, we will create a virtual environment called 'bayes'.
 This